internetstandards/Internet.nl-API-docs/API-dashboard-access-request.md

 6. hosters listed in our [Hall of Fame for hosters](https://en.internet.nl/halloffame/hosters/);
 7. for-profit organizations that offer services to (a substantial amount of) non-profit organizations (2) or to organizations in sectors of high criticality (5).

+> [!IMPORTANT]
-Only if you meet one of these requirements API and Dashboard access can be provided.
-Please use our [online application form](https://dashboard.internet.nl/#/signup).
+> Only if you meet one of these requirements API and Dashboard access can be provided.
+Please use our [online application form](https://dashboard.internet.nl/#/signup) to apply for an account.

 **Notice**: per organization a maximum of 3 accounts will be provided.